 In 1971-73 Multics Staff Bulletins (MSBs) were produced: they began as a set of memos listing tasks to be done, and later added technical memos on various system improvements.
-(MHP has these.)
+(MHP scanned these; 82 are online.)

 There were also 18 Multics Administrative Bulletins (MABs) describing rules and practices to be followed.
 (We have 8 online, and MHP has a few more.)